 Now that the "keep" or "get rid of" piles have been established, you don't want to throw all of your unwanted items away.
 Think about if someone else could use it.
 If there is value left, consider donating it to a non-profit for a tax deduction.
 Here are a couple ideas based on common things found in garages, but you'll also want to do some research if you can't find a new home for something.

 - Building materials such as lumber, tile, PVC pipe, flooring, drywall, nails, screws, and bolts can be donated to ReStore.
 Always check our donation guidelines before dropping them off.
-There are certain limitations and this is true for many other donation centers.
+There are certain limitations that are important to keep in mind.

-- Lumber scraps or small pieces are often not reusable by most people or organizations, so think of a creative way to repurpose.
+- Lumber scraps or small pieces are often not reusable by most people or organizations, so think of a creative way to repurpose the lumber.
 If it's not green-treated lumber, they might just need to make their way to the fire pit.

 - If you have duplicate tools, why not share them!
 Make a bucket basket for a new homeowner who doesn't have any tools, or donate them to ReStore!